Jorenar/blog/2023-02-26-gotophobia-harmful.md

-A lot of programmers learnt the craft in a world where `goto` was the main method of flow control; even in structured languages it was easy for them to fall back on the learned bad habits and techniques.
+A lot of programmers learnt the craft in a world where `goto` was the main method of flow control; even in structured languages it was easy for them to fall back on the bad habits and techniques.
 On the other hand, today we have the very opposite situation: programmers not using `goto` when it's appropriate and abusing other constructs, what ironically makes code only less readable.
 They overfocus on the _WHAT_ ("remove `goto`")